Henry LeTang

+Henry LeTang (June 19, 1915 – April 26, 2007) was an American tap dancer, choreographer and dance teacher.
+He won the Tony Award for Best Choreography for the Broadway revue Black and Blue and taught performers including Gregory Hines, Maurice Hines and Savion Glover.

 Biography

 Born in the Harlem neighbourhood of Manhattan, LeTang was the second son of Clarence, born in Dominica, and his wife Marie, who emigrated from St. Croix.
 The couple owned and operated a radio and phonograph repair shop.
 All their children were musically inclined; in addition to his interest in dance, LeTang played the violin.
 At the age of seventeen, he opened his first studio, one small room with a piano.
 Over the ensuing decades he taught and/or worked with a multitude of entertainment personalities, including Lena Horne, Betty Hutton, Billie Holiday, Eleanor Powell, Lola Falana, Peter Gennaro, Leslie Uggams, Joey Heatherton, Chita Rivera, Ben Vereen, Debbie Allen, Hinton Battle, Savion Glover, and the Hines brothers, Maurice and Gregory.